PAH associated with connective tissue disease (PAH-CTD)

 n=82

-Upper respiratory tract infection23.3%13.4%
+Upper respiratory tract infection 23.3% 13.4%

-Urinary tract infection12.3%6.1%
+Urinary tract infection 12.3% 6.1%

-Lower respiratory tract infection5.5%1.2%
+Lower respiratory tract infection 5.5% 1.2%

-Only adverse reactions occurring ≥3% on OPSUMIT® compared with placebo and with placebo-corrected difference of ≥3% in the PAH-CTD subgroup vs the overall population are shown here.
+Only adverse reactions occurring ≥3% on OPSUMIT® compared with placebo and placebo-corrected difference of ≥3% in the PAH-CTD subgroup vs the overall population are shown here.

-Exploratory subgroup analysis: Reduction in the risk of PAH-related hospitalization
+Exploratory subgroup analysis: PAH-related hospitalization

 Overall, in SERAPHIN, OPSUMIT® reduced the risk of PAH-related hospitalization by 50% vs placebo (HR 0.50; 97.5% CI, 0.34-0.75; P<0.0001).5